 Battersea is floodlit for us during the darker winter months.
 Huge flood lights come on as it begins to get dark so that sellers can still see to pack up.

 We have never changed our opening times, they remain the same throughout the year.

-We do hire out some tables & rails, they are available from the main entrance gate and cost £7 each, plus a returnable £20 deposit against loss or damage.
+We do hire out some tables & rails, they are available from the buyers entrance gate and cost £7 each, plus a returnable £20 deposit against loss or damage (cash only)